mnunes/2nd-csds/README.md

 <hr >

-This short course was prepared by [Marcus Nunes](https://marcusnunes.me), Assistant Professor at UFRN Statistics Department.
+This short course was prepared by [Marcus Nunes](https://marcusnunes.me), Assistant Professor at Department of Statistics - UFRN.